DavidJCobb/pokeemerald/lu-docs/ROADMAP.md

 * ⬜ Custom Game Options
 ** ⬜ Depends on: savedata format optimizations
+*** *// CG custom data will be bitpacked and versioned* ** ⬜ Savedata
+*** *// Prior to savedata optimization, we can just... write this wherever, pretty much.
+We can jam it at the end of either save block, though we lose forward-compatibility (which is fine for internal testing/development).
+We already have a singleton struct in memory to hold these prefs, though it's not ASLR'd, so we should modify the save routines to write it after the saveblocks rather than appending it to the saveblock structs themselves.*
+** ⬜ Apply ASLR to the in-memory CustomGameOptions struct, just like the game does for the two saveblocks.
+** ⬜ Custom Game Options menu
+*** ✅ Basic implementation (NOTE: untested)
+*** ⬜ Show it after selecting "New Game"
+*** ⬜ Functionality for nested menus
-*** *// CG custom data will be bitpacked and versioned* ** ⬜ Toggle editing these options after starting the playthrough ** ⬜ Pokemon availability options
+** ⬜ Toggle editing these options after starting the playthrough ** ⬜ Pokemon availability options
 *** ⬜ Override starters